Last Updated on February 22, 2023

 Strategy 3: Use social media to your advantage

-For CEOs, social media is an opportunity to present themselves and their company in a positive light.
+When it comes to CEO reputation management, social media is an opportunity to present themselves and their company in a positive light.
 Consider sharing posts about the company, projects worked on, new hires, and press or news.
 Social media usage among CEOs is also a great way to humanize your company, putting a face and name behind the brand.
 You can also connect with your stakeholders on social media.
 Not only can you engage with employees with social media, but you can also engage with other stakeholders like board members.

 Strategy 4: Be ethical

-How CEOs Can Monitor Their Reputation
+How CEOs Can Manage Their Reputation

 Monitoring your reputation provides CEOs with a sense of how they stand among employees, customers, and clients, and other stakeholders.
 By closing monitoring, you have the ability to be proactive in improving your reputation.
 Here are a few tips on how CEOs can monitor their online reputation on an ongoing basis.